Habitual Patterns Limit Our Options and Hold Us Hostage

 Meditation isn’t something that only happens on the cushion.
 Awareness, focus and presence are there when we’re sitting; there’s no reason they can’t be there every moment of your life.
 When intense situations occur and create fear, anxiety or conflict, normally that’s when you’re the most liable to be swept away.
 But in fact because it’s such a strong experience, because it’s so in your face, it’s actually the easiest moment for you to tag it and react differently!
 Subtler thoughts and fears are actually bad habits that are more difficult to work with because they tend to remain hidden; you don’t really see them.
 Often it’s the big things that bring you back to your training and remind you that you have this tool, this gift or good habit that you can use to change your experience of the situation.
 When you change your experience, you effectively change the whole situation.
 It may not be possible 100% of the time, but your reactions can potentially be more measured and sane because you’re aware.
 There is a huge difference between reacting through unawareness and acting through awareness.

 This article was adapted from Rachel Parrish’s Mind Talk video “Disrupting Habitual Patterns.”
-Mind Talks are available on Mindworks App, together with guided meditations, Daily Cup contemplations, meditation programs and more.
-Discover how Mindworks can help you establish or deepen your meditation practice and disrupt old patterns with a 14-day free trial.
+Mind Talks are available on Mindworks Meditation Courses, together with guided meditations, meditation programs and more.
+Sign up to discover how Mindworks can help you establish or deepen your meditation practice and disrupt old patterns.